FREE EXPEDITED SHIPPING

 Credit: EyeEm

-Most sweet-toothed folks adore chocolate.
-It is, aside from fruits, the most commonly used ingredient in pastries.
-You can use cooking chocolate/chocolate chips or cacao powder depending on the recipe.
-Cacao powder is used as a dry ingredient while cooking chocolate is used as a melted ingredient.
-We recommend investing in some high-quality cacao powder and chocolate - you'll notice the difference!
+Many people who love sweets absolutely love chocolate.
+It's one of the most popular ingredients in pastries, next to fruits.
+Depending on your recipe, you can use cooking chocolate, chocolate chips, or cacao powder.
+Cacao powder is used as a dry ingredient while cooking chocolate or chocolate chips are used as melted ingredients.
+It's a good idea to get some high-quality cacao powder and chocolate - you'll taste the difference!

-For a richer, less sweet flavor, use dark cooking chocolate instead of milk chocolate, and be sure you use unsweetened cacao powder.
+For a more intense, less sweet flavor, go for dark cooking chocolate instead of milk chocolate, and make sure to use unsweetened cacao powder.

 12) Vanilla Extract